AndreasGraeff/cbwidget-gallerybuilder/README.md

 With the ContentBox GalleryBuilder Widget you can embed an image gallery built in the module GalleryBuilder into the content of your site.
 You have to install both the widget "cbwidget-gallerybuilder" and the module "contentbox-gallerybuilder" to have a working GalleryBuilder.

 To install the "cbwidget-gallerybuilder" click on "Look & Feel" -> Widgets.
-Select the file in the "Widget Uploader" or install it directly from ForgeBox.
+Select the file "install-widget" in the "Widget Uploader" or install it directly from ForgeBox.

 To embed a gallery put the follwing code into your page: